Mithreindeir/ctf-writeups/pico-ctf2018/sword/ReadMe.md

 ```

 Now we have a leak, and we have arbitrary write to a function pointer, so the next step is pretty simple.
-We have to redo step 1 but use rewrite a sword name to a pointer to "/bin/sh" and a swords function pointer to "system"
-"/bin/sh" can be found in libc, I used radare2 to search for it, but you can use gdb, or almost any other disassembler/debugger/static analysis tool.
-radare2 reported "/bin/sh" at offset 0x18cd57. system@got was at offset 0x45390.
+We have to redo step 1 but instead rewrite a sword name to a pointer to "/bin/sh" and the sword's function pointer to "system". "/bin/sh" can be found in libc, and you can use \[insert favorite static analysis tool here] to search for it, but I used radare2. radare2 reported "/bin/sh" at offset 0x18cd57. system@got was at offset 0x45390.

 Putting both parts together: